OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-c/README.md

 ![](screen-2.png)

->   The **Lazar** **Route** expects secure traffic via the HTTPS protocol.
+>   The Lazar **Route** expects secure traffic via the HTTPS protocol.
     Insecure traffic is redirected.
 Consequently you may be warned about this by your browser.
-For now you should acknowledge the security warning and proceed to the application website.
+For now you should acknowledge the security warning and then proceed to the application website regardless.
 Feel free to inspect the template to see these object properties.

 ## Delete the project
 Clean up by deleting the project.

-    oc delete project/user99-exercisec
+    oc delete project/${WORKSHOP_USER}-exercisec

 ---